hgrranzi/JavaStart/README.md

 # StartJava

-Beginning of my journey to the Java world
+The beginning of my journey to the Java world

 ## Status